Pediatric Optometry - Vision Therapy and Vision Rehabilitation

 Minnesota is the beautiful state of 10,000 lakes!
 We are known for our fabulous four seasons, chilly winters, warm people, outdoor activities and culture.
 The Twin Cities boasts a booming economy, amazing food, city offerings, shopping and sporting events.
 Bright Eyes Vision Clinic has two suburban locations, but is a short drive to Minneapolis/St. Paul.
-Residents can enjoy fishing, a city jog around Lake Calhoun, great food of any origin, live music concerts, museums or a Twins game.
+Residents can enjoy fishing, a plethora of outdoor activities to try, a city jog around one of our many lakes, great food of any origin, live music concerts, museums or a Twins game.
 Minnesota has it all!

 Call or Email Today